Thayer Home

 DESCRIPTION

-This structure hs always been well maintained throughout its two hundred year old history.
-Additions and remodeling as well as restoring the structure has always been in good taste as this home has been modernized for superintendents in command of the West Point Academy who have called this place home.
+This structure has always been well maintained throughout its two hundred year history.
+Its additions, remodeling, and restorations have always been in good taste, as this home has been modernized for superintendents in command of the West Point Academy who have called it home.
 All superintendents who have lived here are of the rank of Lieutenant Army General.

-“The 48′ x 37′ original building was extended with a number of additons, increasing its length to 105′, excluding the front porch.”
+“The 48′ x 37′ original building was extended with a number of additions, increasing its length to 105′, excluding the front porch.”

-The porch that exists today is an “ornate cast iron porch” that appeared on the front of the building just after the Civil War , and was extended in the 1930s by Superintendent Paul P. Cret.
+The Thayer Home’s “ornate cast iron porch” on the front of the building appeared just after the Civil War , and was extended in the 1930s by Superintendent Paul P. Cret.

-What was considered ample space in 1820, didn’t measure up to what was considered ample space in other eras.
+What was considered ample space in 1820, didn’t measure up in later eras.
 As the years passed, so did the appearance of additions and remodeling to keep up with the times.
 These renovations were beautifully done, enhancing both the beauty and the living space in this special structure, Building 100.
-Most of the original part of the house stayed in its original Ferderalist decor with a few exceptions which makes it interesting.
+Most of the original part of the house stayed in its original Federalist decor with a few exceptions which makes it interesting.

-Looking at the pictures of the exterior and interior, it truly is worthy of West Point Academy Superintendent’s home.
+Looking at the pictures of the exterior and interior, it truly is worthy of being a West Point Academy Superintendent’s home.

 First floor: The original section of the house, seen in the 1842 plan, has been altered to that of one large living room on the north where formerly two rooms had been.